mohamedsafi7/medi_scan_irm/README.md

 ### Recommended Image Types

+- **MRI scans** (preferred for this analysis)
 - Mammograms
-- MRI scans
 - CT scans
 - Histopathology images
 - X-rays

+The application is specifically optimized for breast MRI images from the "Breast Cancer Patients MRI's" dataset.

 ## 📊 Visualization Components

 ### Key Metrics Comparison
-Compares the current case's key metrics with established thresholds for benign and malignant tumors from the Cancer_Data.csv dataset.
+Compares the current case's key metrics with established thresholds for benign and malignant tumors based on reference MRI images.

 ### Case Comparison Chart
-Directly compares the current case with similar cases from the dataset, focusing on the two most important metrics for cancer detection.
+Directly compares the current case with similar cases from the MRI dataset, focusing on the key metrics for cancer detection.

 ### Risk Assessment Gauge
 Provides an intuitive visualization of the overall risk level based on the AI analysis.